 Noise and screen

 Fan noise leaks into recordings if the laptop sits near your mic.
 Fanless or quiet machines (like the MacBook Air) are ideal for tracking.
-A larger, sharper screen also makes mixing in a busy DAW far less painful.
+A larger, sharper screen also makes mixing in a busy DAW far less painful, and a good laptop stand for music production lifts the screen to eye level while improving airflow and cooling.

 Mac vs Windows for music production